torstenboettjer/sandbox/README.md

         └── zed.nix
 ```

 Home manager profiles encapsulate a set of settings, preferences, data, and permissions, that are specific to a context.
 Profile switching allows developers to quickly load and use a different set of these configurations.
+Managed profiles provide security and privacy, as each user's files and settings are isolated.
+It also prevents accidental changes to system settings by non-admin users.

 ```sh
 sudo nixos-rebuild switch --flake '.#nixbook-default'